Panoam and North Dakota host Utah Valley - WTOP News

 Orem, Utah; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: North Dakota faces Utah Valley after Mier Panoam scored 22 points in North Dakota’s 80-75 victory against the Weber State Wildcats.
+BOTTOM LINE: North Dakota visits Utah Valley after Mier Panoam scored 22 points in North Dakota’s 80-75 win against the Weber State Wildcats.

-The Wolverines have gone 2-0 at home.
-Utah Valley averages 13.6 turnovers per game and is 1-2 when it wins the turnover battle.
+The Wolverines are 2-0 in home games.
+Utah Valley is 1-2 when it has fewer turnovers than its opponents and averages 13.6 turnovers per game.

 The Fightin’ Hawks are 1-3 on the road.
-North Dakota ranks ninth in the Summit League with 9.9 assists per game led by Treysen Eaglestaff averaging 1.9.
+North Dakota allows 74.7 points to opponents while being outscored by 3.5 points per game.

-Utah Valley’s average of 5.3 made 3-pointers per game is 1.0 fewer made shot on average than the 6.3 per game North Dakota gives up.
-North Dakota averages 71.2 points per game, 2.7 fewer than the 73.9 Utah Valley gives up.
+Utah Valley averages 74.3 points per game, 0.4 fewer points than the 74.7 North Dakota allows.
+North Dakota averages 6.3 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.7 per game Utah Valley allows.

-TOP PERFORMERS: Dominick Nelson is scoring 13.3 points per game and averaging 6.0 rebounds for the Wolverines.
+TOP PERFORMERS: Tanner Toolson averages 1.7 made 3-pointers per game for the Wolverines, scoring 10.8 points while shooting 28.8% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.